-Businesses in the construction industry96 (which includes the residential building industry) appear to experience a high rate of insolvencies in comparison to other industries.
-Australian Securities and Investments Commission (ASIC) data indicate that, at 22.1 per cent, the construction industry accounted for the largest share of insolvencies by industry in Australia in 2011/12.97
+Businesses in the construction industry95 (which includes the residential building industry) appear to experience a high rate of insolvencies in comparison to other industries.
+Australian Securities and Investments Commission (ASIC) data indicate that, at 22.1 per cent, the construction industry accounted for the largest share of insolvencies by industry in Australia in 2011/12.96

-The main causes of insolvency in the construction industry (as nominated in reports to ASIC by external administrators) were: poor strategic management of business; inadequate cash flow or high cash use; poor economic conditions; poor financial control (including lack of records); and trading losses.98
+The main causes of insolvency in the construction industry (as nominated in reports to ASIC by external administrators) were: poor strategic management of business; inadequate cash flow or high cash use; poor economic conditions; poor financial control (including lack of records); and trading losses.
+97

-As discussed in Chapter 3, builder insolvency is the major cause of claims for home indemnity insurance in Western Australia.
+As discussed in chapter 3, builder insolvency is the major cause of claims for home indemnity insurance in Western Australia.
 The Authority has not been able to obtain accurate data on the number of residential builders that become insolvent in Western Australia per annum.
 The Authority has instead relied upon data from QBE on the causes of builder failure that have led to claims (Figure 4.4).
+(This data will not capture insolvencies that did not result in claims being made to QBE.)

 The Australian Securities and Investments Commission maintain data on insolvencies by Australian and New Zealand Standard Industrial Classification (ANZSIC) industries.
 The Construction Division includes units mainly engaged in the construction of buildings and other structures, additions, alterations, reconstruction, installation, and maintenance and repairs of buildings and other structures.
 Units engaged in demolition or wrecking of buildings and other structures, and clearing of building sites are included in Division E Construction.
 It also includes units engaged in blasting, test drilling, landfill, levelling, earthmoving, excavating, land drainage and other land preparation.
-Source: Australian Bureau of Statistics and Statistics, Australian and New Zealand Standards Industrial Classification, 2006, Cat.
+Source: Australian Bureau of Statistics, Australian and New Zealand Standards Industrial Classification, 2006, Cat.
 No. 1292.0 Australian and New Zealand Standard Industrial Classification.

-97 ASIC, 2012, Insolvency statistics: External administrators' reports 1 July 2011-30 June 2012.
+96 ASIC, 2012, Insolvency statistics: External administrators' reports 1 July 2011-30 June 2012.

-98 ASIC, 2012, Insolvency statistics: External administrators' reports 1 July 2011-30 June 2012, p.
+97 ASIC, 2012, Insolvency statistics: External administrators' reports 1 July 2011-30 June 2012, p.
 20.